epfl-ada/ada-2023-project-pandamonium/README.md

 *Pandamonium: Tiago Freitas, Deniz Kasap, Riza Arseven, Eren Saydar and Matthijs Scheerder

 ## Abstract
-Women have been historically underrepresnted in many areas of public life, cinema among one of the most noticable.
+Women have been historically underrepresented in cinema, one of the most used measures to indicate the represe